 Key aspects of diplomatic relations

 Political relations between Switzerland and Chile have become closer in recent years.
-They have emphasised the expansion of economic relations, scientific cooperation between Swiss and Chilean institutions, and cooperation in the areas of climate change and water.
-The two countries also cooperate in the area of energy, with the goal of increasing the percentage of renewable energies in the energy supply.
+Cooperation focuses on trade expansion, scientific collaboration between Swiss and Chilean institutions, and joint efforts in the areas of climate change and water management.
+The two countries also cooperate on energy with a view to increasing the proportion of renewables in energy supply.

 Cooperation in education, research and innovation

-Researchers from Chile can apply to the State Secretariat for Education, Research and Innovation (SERI) for Swiss Government Excellence Scholarships.
+Researchers who are citizens of Chile can apply to the State Secretariat for Education, Research and Innovation (SERI) for Swiss Government Excellence Scholarships.

 Under a mandate conferred by SERI, the University of St Gallen is currently coordinating research cooperation initiatives between Switzerland and Latin America.

 A trainee exchange agreement enables young people from Chile to acquire additional professional experience and hone their language skills in Switzerland.